wombleton/gitlaw-nz/acts/D/Defence Act 1990.md

     *   (b) detain any person whom that officer reasonably suspects is committing or has committed any such offence, and search any parcel, case, bag, luggage, jar, bottle, or other receptacle in that person's possession; and

-    *   (c) if any liquor is found as a result of any such search, seize the liquor, together with any receptacle holding it, unless the liquor is for delivery to any canteen or mess or to any premises occupied as married quarters.
+    *   (c) if any alcohol is found as a result of any such search, seize the alcohol, together with any receptacle holding it, unless the alcohol is for delivery to any canteen or mess or to any premises occupied as married quarters.

     (3) Subject to subsection (4), any officer or non-commissioned officer or any constable may, with or without a warrant, apprehend or cause to be apprehended any person whom that officer or that constable has reasonable grounds to suspect is committing or has committed an offence against this section, and bring that person or cause that person to be brought before a District Court Judge to be dealt with for the suspected offence.

     (4) If, in any case to which subsection (3) applies, the person is subject to the [Armed Forces Discipline Act 1971][144], that person shall be dealt with in accordance with the corresponding provisions of that Act.

-    (5) Any liquor seized under the authority of this section shall, on the conviction of the person from whom the liquor was seized, together with any receptacles holding the liquor, be forfeited to the Crown.
-The liquor and receptacles so forfeited shall then be sold by public auction and the proceeds of sale shall be paid into an appropriate bank account in accordance with the [Public Finance Act 1989][198].
+    (5) Any alcohol seized under the authority of this section shall, on the conviction of the person from whom the alcohol was seized, together with any receptacles holding the alcohol, be forfeited to the Crown.
+The alcohol and receptacles so forfeited shall then be sold by public auction and the proceeds of sale shall be paid into an appropriate bank account in accordance with the [Public Finance Act 1989][198].

+    (5A) In this section, _alcohol_ has the meaning given by [section 5(1)][219] of the Sale and Supply of Alcohol Act 2012\.

     (6) For the purposes of this section, the term _defence area_ does not include any road, street, or other thoroughfare through which members of the general public are authorised to pass.

     Compare: 1971 No 52 s 75; 1988 No 88 s 13(1)

+    Section 89 heading: amended, on 18 December 2013, by [section 417(1)][220] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

     Section 89(1): amended, on 1 July 2013, by [section 413][218] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 89(1)(a): amended, on 18 December 2013, by [section 417(1)][220] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

+    Section 89(1)(b): amended, on 18 December 2013, by [section 417(1)][220] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

+    Section 89(1)(c): amended, on 18 December 2013, by [section 417(1)][220] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

+    Section 89(2)(c): amended, on 18 December 2013, by [section 417(1)][220] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

     Section 89(3): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][151] of the Policing Act 2008 (2008 No 72).

+    Section 89(5): amended, on 18 December 2013, by [section 417(1)][220] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

+    Section 89(5A): inserted, on 18 December 2013, by [section 417(1)][220] of the Sale and Supply of Alcohol Act 2012 (2012 No 120).

 ##### 90 Evidence

-*   Any document that would be evidence in any proceedings under the [Armed Forces Discipline Act 1971][144] by virtue of [sections 71 to 74][219] of the Court Martial Act 2007 shall, in like manner, be evidence in proceedings under this Part.
+*   Any document that would be evidence in any proceedings under the [Armed Forces Discipline Act 1971][144] by virtue of [sections 71 to 74][221] of the Court Martial Act 2007 shall, in like manner, be evidence in proceedings under this Part.

     Compare: 1971 No 52 s 76

-    Section 90: amended, on 7 July 2010, by [section 5][220] of the Defence Amendment Act 2010 (2010 No 61).
+    Section 90: amended, on 7 July 2010, by [section 5][222] of the Defence Amendment Act 2010 (2010 No 61).

 ## Part 8
 Miscellaneous provisions